monde-sistemas/xml_data_extractor/README.md

 }
 ```

 In this example the value of `bookings_id` will be extracted starting at the node provided in `in_parent` instead of the current node.
-It's possible to navigate to a parent node with `../` too (xpath provides this functionality), but with `in_parent` you just need to provide the name of the parent node, it doesn't matters if the parent node is the parent of the current node or if it's the parent of the parent of the current node.
+It's possible to navigate to a parent node with `../` too (xpath provides this functionality), but using `in_parent` you just need to provide the name of the parent node, it will navigate up until the parent node is found, no matter how many levels.

 ### keep_if